UPDATE: New areas added to our high-resolution active faults webmap

 The webmap also includes Fault Avoidance Zones and Fault Awareness Areas for the high-resolution active fault layer, where available, which are important for land-use planning.

-While the high-resolution data is currently only available for Hawke’s Bay, Manawatū-Whanganui (Horizons) and Wellington regions, more areas will be added as funding permits and work progresses.
+The high-resolution data is currently only available for Hawke’s Bay, Manawatū-Whanganui (Horizons), Wellington and Tairāwhiti Gisborne regions as well as the Alpine and Wairau faults.
+More areas will be added as funding permits and work progresses.

 Active fault surface traces are visually identifiable at the earth surface and indicate areas prone to fault rupture during a large earthquake.

-The NZAFD comprises lines showing onshore active fault surface traces – defined as those that have ruptured and/or caused ground surface deformation during the last 125,000 years*.
+The NZAFD webmap comprises lines showing onshore active fault surface traces – defined as those that have ruptured and/or caused ground surface deformation during the last 125,000 years*.
 Each fault trace also includes attributes that describe the expected rupture frequency, slip rate, last known event and other parameters useful for risk assessments, where available.

 Some active faults well known to people, such as the Port Hills (2011 Christchurch earthquake) and Awanui (1931 Napier earthquake) faults, do not appear on the NZAFD webmap as these are buried active faults that have not ruptured the ground surface and have no surface expression.